 Introduction

 In the field of machine learning, optimizing model performance often necessitates selecting the most relevant features to accurately predict the target variable.
-Forward Feature Selection emerges as a pivotal technique, providing a systematic approach to incrementally build models by adding informative features from the feature set.
+Forward Feature Selection and Backward Elimination emerge as pivotal techniques, providing systematic approaches to incrementally build models by either adding informative features from the feature set (Forward Feature Selection) or removing irrelevant features (Backward Elimination).
 This article delves into the essence of Forward Feature Selection, exemplifying its application through a practical fitness level prediction scenario.

 What is Forward Feature Selection in Machine Learning ?